flag Japan Japan: Tax system

 In order to file for tax privileges - including deductions for business expenditure, tax loss carryforwards and accelerated depreciation - companies must apply for a "blue form" tax return at the beginning of a fiscal year.

 Reserves for doubtful receivables and returns of goods not sold are deductible for corporate tax purposes.
 Deductions are also available for charitable contributions (up to certain limits).
-Corporations can deduct 50% of the entertainment expenses for food and drink; while expenses for entertainment are only deductible for SMEs (paid-in capital of up to JPY 100 million), up to the smaller of JPY 8 million or the actual disbursement for the entertainment expense.
 Start-up expenses are allowed to be amortised on a voluntary basis.
-Interest expenses are generally deductible in the calculation of taxable income.
+Interest expenses are generally deductible in the calculation of taxable income but interest payments to related parties within the corporate group may be disallowed in certain cases..

 The remuneration paid to directors is deductible only in specific cases.
 Enterprise tax and business premises tax are deductible in the calculation of the taxable income.